sebastianesch/cap-project-portfolio/docs/exercise.md

 ### Add Content to Your Content

 Navigate to the "Content Manager" in the left menu.
-Change to the "Content Explorer" tab and click on the "HTML5 Apps" Content Channel.
-You should see three apps in the list: Customers, Customers Map and Projects.
-Select all three apps and click on "+ Add to my Content".
+Click on the "Content Explorer" button and then click on the "HTML5 Apps" Content Channel.
+You should see two apps in the list: Customers and Projects.
+Select both apps and click on "Add".

 ### Create a Group for your Apps

-Switch to the "My Content" tab.
+Switch back to the "Content Manager" via the breadcrumb navigation.
 You should now see the Role "Everyone" and the three apps you added in the previous step.
 Note that they have "HTML5 Apps" as Channel, the Role has "Local" as Channel.

-Click on "+ New" and select "Group" to create new tile group for the Launchpad.
+Click on "Create" and select "Group" to create new tile group for the Launchpad.
 Name the Group "Project Portfolio" and assign both apps to your group.
 Save your group.

-*(The Customers Maps app is incomplete at the moment and therefore not available to be added to a Group in Launchpad.)*

 ### Create a Role for your Site

-In the "My Content" tab, click on "+ New" and select "Role" to create a new Role for your Launchpad.
+In the "Content Manager", click on "Create" and select "Role" to create a new Role for your Launchpad.

 - __Title:__ Project Portfolio Admin
 - __ID:__ project_portfolio_admin
 - __Description:__ Admin for the Project Portfolio App

-On the right hand side of the screen, you have the "Assign Items" panel.
-Click in the search field and add all three Apps by clicking on the "+" sign.

-Click on save on the right side of the main panel to save your role.
+Assign both apps to the role and click on save to save your role.

-*To edit the assigned apps, you have to click on "Edit" in the main panel of the role.*

 ### Add to the Role to your Site